-New Jersey State and County Medical Examiners certified 2,813 deaths as accidents in 2015.
-The victims of these accidents were predominantly white (69%) males (70%) and the majority of these accidents occurred between the ages of 21 and 60.
+New Jersey State and County Medical Examiners certified 4,014 deaths as accidents in 2017.
+The victims of these accidents were predominantly white (65%) males (71%) with the majority aged between 21 and 60.

 Drug and/or Alcohol related deaths made up more than half of these recorded accidents.
-Blunt Trauma related deaths, including transportation deaths and falls as well as others, made up 38% of these recorded accidents.
+Blunt trauma related deaths, including transportation deaths, falls, as well as other miscellaneous causes made up 29% of these recorded accidents.